 Do US citizens need a passport to go to Canada or can they just use their ID?

-To enter Canada, a passport is not always needed, as it depends on how you plan on crossing the border (air, sea or road).
+To enter Canada, whether a passport is always needed depends on how you plan on crossing the border (air, sea, or road).
 You’ll need a passport book, passport card, or NEXUS card.
 However, there are some restrictions about when and where a passport card and NEXUS card are acceptable.

 If you do not need a passport to go to Canada, what do you need?